-Both representations have their own strengths and weaknesses, such that for each geometric problem the better suited one should be chosen.
+Both, parametric and implicit representations have their particular strengths and weaknesses, such that for each geometric problem the better suited one should be chosen.
 In order to analyze geometric operations and their requirements on the surface representation, one can classify them into the following three categories [Kob03]:

 Evaluation: The sampling of the surface geometry or of other surface attributes, e.g., the surface normal field.
-A typical example is surface rendering.
+A typical application example is surface rendering.